 Speaking at the conference, César Cernuda, President, Microsoft Asia-Pacific shared with a crowd of over 200 key local service providers, distributors and resellers on how consumers and businesses in Malaysia are already embracing the benefits of a mobile-first, cloud-first world.
 He said that the trend is highly positive with business leaders recognizing the need to transform and lead digitally powered organizations that are adaptive to change.

-“It is stunning how fast customers are moving to cloud and how quickly partners are adapting to meet their demands.
+“It is stunning how fast customers are moving to the cloud and how quickly partners are adapting to meet their demands.
 We hear time and time again that running your own business with cloud solutions helps you sell better and provide better services to your customers.
 Putting partners first in our go-to-market strategy has always been key to our joint success, and it will continue to be a priority as part of our commitment to our partners and customers, to transform businesses around the world,” Cernuda said.

 Investing in partners and customers key to Microsoft’s success